 Seventy percent of Twitter’s worldwide workforce is composed of men, and nearly 90 percent of its U.S. workers are white or Asian, according to new employment data provided by the social media company.

 Congress might be deadlocked over the minimum wage debate, but some companies aren’t waiting.
-Ikea recently announced it will raise the average minimum wage in its U.S. stores to $10.76, a 17 percent increase over the current wage and $3.51 above the current federal minimum wage.
+Ikea recently announced it will raise its average minimum wage in its U.S. stores to $10.76, a 17 percent over the current wage and $3.51 above the current federal minimum wage.

 Kuli Kuli, which makes moringa “superfood” nutrition bars, recently raised $350,000 in a crowdfunding equity campaign.
 It is one of the first companies to finance entirely from the crowd.